olxver/olxver/README.md

 ## Contact

-Feel free to reach out to me on Discord (olxver#9999)
+Feel free to reach out to me on Discord (olxver)